NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Homebrew/alpha-venom-sac-catalyst.md

 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclass: pf2e-items, h-line
-name: "superior-monster-harvesting-tools"
+name: "alpha-venom-sac-catalyst"
-aliases: "Superior Monster Harvesting Tools"
+aliases: "Alpha Venom Sac Catalyst"
-source: "Homebrew"
+source: "Chimeracrafting"
 pg: ""
-rarity: "Rare"
+rarity: "Uncommon"
 trait01: "magical"
-trait02: ""
+trait02: "poison"
-trait03:
+trait03: "catalyst"
-trait04:
+trait04: "consumable"
-trait05:
+trait05: "volatile"
 trait06:
 trait07:
 trait08:
 image: zz-Attachments/assets/imageplaceholder.png
-level: 3
+level: 6
 group:
-weight: 1
+bulk: L
-value: "75"
+value: "125"
 subvalue: "gp"
 invest:
-usage: "held in two hands"
+usage: "held in one hand"
 license: "ORC"
 identify: ""
-description: "This high-grade kit includes masterwork instruments, magically tempered blades, rune-etched clamps, alchemical stasis jars, and a field wand of preservation.
-Designed for professional chimeracrafters and elite monster hunters, these tools ensure surgical precision and material stability even under harsh conditions.
-While wielding Superior Monster Harvesting Tools, you can harvest monster parts normally.
-In addition, these tools enhance advanced Chimeracrafting procedures:\n\n- When performing a Targeted Harvest, you gain a +1 item bonus to the check.\n- When conducting a Discovery experiment, you only consume 40% of the total value of parts used (instead of 50%).\n\n.These tools are also required to safely experiment with particularly volatile, unstable, or magically reactive parts, at the GM’s discretion."
-activate: ""
-craft:
+description: "Distilled from the venom glands of an Alpha Great Wroggi, this faintly glowing sac is sealed in alchemically reinforced hide.
+The toxin within pulsates with magical energy and reacts violently when exposed to structured magical forces.\n\nThis item functions as a spell catalyst.
+When you Cast a Spell with the [[poison]] trait, you can use the Alpha Venom Sac Catalyst to enhance the spell’s potency.
+The spell deals persistent poison damage equal to the rank of the spell cast (minimum 1) to one target affected by the spell.
+This effect occurs only once per casting, regardless of the number of targets.\n\nUsing a catalyst adds the manipulate trait to the spell.
+Activating this catalyst increases the spell’s casting time by 1 action."
 destruction:
+craft: "The initial raw materials must include a preserved Alpha Venom Sac from a Great Wroggi."

 #========================================================#
 #                  Ability #1 PROPERTIES                 #
 #========================================================#
-powerTitle1: ""
+powerTitle1: "Volatile Reaction"
-actionEconomy1:
+actionEconomy1: 0
 type1:
 frequency1:
 requirement1:
 trigger1:
 activate1:
 duration1:
-mechanics1: ""
+mechanics1: "If the target critically succeeds on its save, or you critically fail a spell attack roll, roll a DC 5 flat check.
+On failure, the catalyst ruptures prematurely, dealing `dice: 1d6` 1d6 poison damage to the caster."

 #========================================================#
 #                  Ability #2 PROPERTIES                 #